dthelegend/diss/main.typ

-#import "acmart.typ": acmart
+#import "@preview/charged-ieee:0.1.0": ieee

-#let title = "QuboSAT: A Boolean Satisfiability solver using a QUBO Reduction"
+#let title = "QuboSAT: Leveraging QUBO for Parallel and Quantum Boolean Satisfiability"

-#show: body => acmart(
+#show: ieee.with(
     title: title,
     subtitle: "Analysis of reductions from SAT to QUBO and an implementation of a solver for the satisfiability problem using these techniques.",
     authors: (